 Imports in Canada averaged 23086.32 CAD Million from 1971 until 2022, reaching an all time high of 65820.00 CAD Million in October of 2022 and a record low of 1112.00 CAD Million in January of 1971.
 This page provides the latest reported value for - Canada Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Imports - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Imports in Canada is expected to be 52000.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Imports in Canada to stand at 49000.00 in 12 months time.
-In the long-term, the Canada Imports is projected to trend around 49800.00 CAD Million in 2020, according to our econometric models.
+Imports in Canada is expected to be 61250.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Imports is projected to trend around 59879.00 CAD Million in 2023 and 59674.00 CAD Million in 2024, according to our econometric models.